Bixilon/Minosoft/doc/Modding.md

       - `minimum` Minimum versionId required. **Maximum, minimum, both or none**
       - `maximum` Maximum versionId required. **Maximum, minimum, both or none**

-## Mod loading (aka Main class)
-Your main class must extend the following class: `de.bixilon.minosoft.MinosoftMod`.

-### Phases
-There are different phases (states) for the loading.
-There are the following phases:
- 1. `BOOTING` Happens after loading all configuration files and while displaying the server list.
- 2. `INITIALIZING` All mods are loaded into the ram and everything before registering anything happens here (like OpenGL stuff, etc).
-You should also register Events here.
- 3. `LOADING` You have custom items, entities, blocks, etc?
-Load it here.
- 4. `STARTING` All items, etc are loaded.
-If you want to do anything else, do it here.
- 5. `STARTED` The loading is complete

-The most important thing is performance.
-To archive fast loading times, etc, all mods (if they don't on each other) are getting loaded async.
-One phase is completed (= Next phase starts), once all mods have completed the previous phase.
-Everything is async.
-If your start function needs much time, you can set the loading priority in the `mod.json` to start at the beginning.
-The `start` method returns a success boolean.

 ## Getting started
 Add Minosoft to your maven dependencies with
 Repository: